nfriedly/docpad-plugin-redirector/README.md

 # Redirector Plugin for [DocPad](https://docpad.org)

+⚠️ DEPRECATED ⚠️

+This plugin is no longer actively maintained.
+Please use the `simpleRedirects` feature of `docpad-plugin-cleanurls`: https://github.com/docpad/docpad-plugin-cleanurls#simpleredirects

+---

 [DocPad](https://docpad.org) plugin for redirecting URLs to other websites via config.
 Based on [clean urls](https://github.com/docpad/docpad-plugin-cleanurls) and [Base](https://github.com/bevry/base).